 - Global server coverage thin but improving

-PERFECT FOR NUMEROUS VIEWERS:Surfshark can provide online protection for a theater full of movie fans.
+BEST BUDGET OPTION:Surfshark can provide online protection for a theater full of movie fans thanks to its unlimited simultaneous connections policy, and it doesn’t ask a high price to do so.
 The provider offers native app support, top-notch online security and fast connection speeds.
 A 30-day money-back guarantee is available.

 Read our full review of Surfshark.

 ExpressVPN comes in 3rd thanks to its wide global server coverage, which allows you to access content all over the world.

 ExpressVPN has 3,000+ VPN servers, strategically located in 94 countries.
 Global coverage like that opens up access to plenty of content you normally can’t access.

 This provider offers a native app for most Amazon Fire TV devices (first-generation excepted, but more about that later).
 The app is easy to use and provides reliable connectivity.

 ExpressVPN provides reliably fast connection speeds and can easily keep up with the 1080p and 4K HDR streams that the Fire TV Stick provides.

 Military-grade encryption protects your connection, keeping the online activity on all of your devices undercover and undetected.